solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 yet, what if there was a tool that took existing ARM templates and translated them into a simple configuration?
 [Bicep] is a domain-specific language (DSL) that uses declarative syntax to deploy Azure resources.
-In a Bicep file, you define the infrastructure you want to deploy to Azure, and then use that file throughout the development lifecycle to repeatedly deploy your infrastructure.
-Your resources are deployed in a consistent manner.
+Bicep files define the infrastructure to deploy to Azure, and then use that file throughout the development lifecycle to repeatedly deploy infrastructure changes.
+This ensures that resources are deployed in a consistent manner.

 Some of the benefits include:

 -   **Support for all resource types and API versions**: Bicep immediately supports all preview and GA versions for Azure services.
-    As soon as a resource provider introduces new resources types and API versions, you can use them in your Bicep file.
-You don't have to wait for tools to be updated before using the new services.
+    As soon as a resource provider introduces new resources types and API versions, they can be used in Bicep files.
+There is no need to wait for tools to be updated before using the new services.
 -   **Simple syntax**: When compared to the equivalent JSON template, Bicep files are more concise and easier to read.
 Bicep requires no previous knowledge of programming languages.
-Bicep syntax is declarative and specifies which resources and resource properties you want to deploy.
+Bicep syntax is declarative and specifies which resources and resource properties to deploy.
--   **Authoring experience**: When you use VS Code to create your Bicep files, you get a first-class authoring experience.
+-   **Authoring experience**: When using VS Code to create Bicep files, a first-class authoring experience is available.
 The editor provides rich type-safety, IntelliSense, and syntax validation.
--   **Modularity**: You can break your Bicep code into manageable parts by using modules.
+-   **Modularity**: Break Bicep code into manageable parts by using modules.
 The module deploys a set of related resources.
-    Modules enable you to reuse code and simplify development.
-Add the module to a Bicep file anytime you need to deploy those resources.
+Modules enable for the reuse of code and simplified development.
+Add a module to a Bicep file anytime those resource need to be deployed.
 -   **No state or state files to manage**: All state is stored in Azure.
     Users can collaborate and have confidence their updates are handled as expected.
-Use the what-if operation to preview changes before deploying your template.
+Use the what-if operation to preview changes before deploying the template.
 -   **No cost and open source**: Bicep is completely free.
-You don't have to pay for premium capabilities.
+No need to pay for premium capabilities.
 It's also supported by Microsoft support.

 #### Terraform